AndersAbrecht/JavscriptLessons/README.md

 # JavscriptLessons
-This repository is dedicated to the advancement of Anders coding skills.
+This repository is dedicated to the advancement of Anders coding skills!